icatimmersive/MultiObjectTracking-OpenCV/opencv/README.md

 ## Automatic building
 Use the `build.sh` shell script to download and build OpenCV automatically.
 You will need C++ build tools, CMake, make, git, and ideally Qt development files installed.
+By default the script will ask questions about the build process.
+Use `--non-interactive` to build without supervision, check `--help` for more information.

 ## Manual building
 ### Download OpenCV and extras